techcodedu/flexpractice/README.md

 ```

 ## Conclusion
 Congratulations!
 You have successfully created a website landing page using HTML and CSS.
-You learned how to use the flexbox and positioning properties, and how to create a responsive design using media queries.
+You learned how to use the flexbox and positioning properties.